Robert Chatigny: Education

-Legal career
+Career

-Chatigny served as a law clerk to three different judges: Samuel Conti of the United States District Court for the Northern District of California (1979–1980); José A. Cabranes of the United States District Court for the District of Connecticut (1980); and Jon O. Newman of the United States Court of Appeals for the Second Circuit (1980–1981).
+Chatigny served as a law clerk to three different judges: Samuel Conti of the United States District Court for the Northern District of California from 1979 to 1980; José A. Cabranes of the United States District Court for the District of Connecticut in 1980; and Jon O. Newman of the United States Court of Appeals for the Second Circuit from 1980 to 1981.
 He was in the private practice of law in Washington, D.C., from 1981 to 1983 and in Hartford, Connecticut, from 1984 to 1994.

 Federal judicial service

-Chatigny was nominated to the court by President Bill Clinton on August 5, 1994, to a seat vacated by Warren W. Eginton, confirmed by the United States Senate on September 28, 1994, and received his commission on September 29, 1994.
+Chatigny was nominated to the court by President Bill Clinton on August 5, 1994, to a seat vacated by Judge Warren William Eginton, confirmed by the United States Senate on September 28, 1994, and received his commission on September 29, 1994.
 He served as chief judge of the court from 2003 to September 2009.
-He assumed senior status on January 1, 2017.
+He assumed senior status on December 31, 2016.

 Consideration for Second Circuit

-Chatigny was nominated by President Barack Obama to a seat on the Second Circuit Court of Appeals.
+Chatigny was nominated by President Barack Obama to a seat on the United States Court of Appeals for the Second Circuit.
 The nomination received a unanimous rating of "well qualified" from the American Bar Association's Standing Committee on the Federal Judiciary, and the U.S. Judiciary Committee approved the nomination on June 10, 2010, on an 11–7 party-line vote.
 No date was set for full Senate consideration.